cn0047/stash/ed/t/programming.more/tdd.md

 Functional acceptance criteria include things like: features, ...

-Nonfunctional acceptance criteria include things like:
+Nonfunctional acceptance criteria (AKA "quality requirements") include things like:
 **capacity**, **performance**, maintainability, **availability**, scalability, reliability, **security**, usability, compliance and so forth.

+Functional requirements define what system is supposed to do, non-functional requirements define how system is supposed to be.

 Acceptance tests are business-facing, not developer-facing.
 They test whole stories at a time against a running version of the application in a production-like environment.